Ontario Music Investment Fund

 5:00 PM EST

 Ontario Creates understands that COVID-19 has created many challenges across the creative industries.
-While our 2020-21 program application processes and deadlines will remain unchanged, please note:

 - As the COVID-19 situation evolves, successful applicants will be permitted to make activity changes as necessary.

 - Please contact your program consultant in advance to discuss the specifics of your circumstances and projected deliverables.